 Preliminary checks

-- Explicit runout of the leading axle.
+- Obvious wobble of the drive axle.

 - Under-inflated tires.

-- Incorrect body height relative to the wheels.
+- Incorrect body height relative to wheels.

-- Deformed or damaged wheels.
+- Deformation or damage to wheels.

 - Uneven or excessive tire wear.